kishkes/OverflowQuest/README.md

 - Document
 - Create a NOP Slide to excecute Shell code to run the calculator.

-For next time:
+For the future:
+- Play around with shell code to run the calculator app
-- Try to create the NOP slide to run the calculator.
+- Create the NOP sled to run the above shell code on the vulnerable machine